eveee00/iradio-docs/docs/up-and-download.md

 ---
-title: (MD) File exchange
+title: File exchange
 layout: default
-parent: (MD) Files
-nav_order: 2
+nav_order: 4
 ---
+You can get files from and to the radio by using FTP.

 ## Getting files from the radio
-You can get files from and to the radio by using FTP.
 In this example, I am uploading a file from /UIData to my server:

 ```
 # ftpput -v -u USERNAME -p PASSWORD FTPSERVER a /UIData/connection_1.bin